aedart/athenaeum/docs/archive/next/etags/evaluator/README.md

 ### Route or Controller Action

-In your controller or route's action, you can then return the requested resource with [cache headers](./../macros.md#withcache).
+In your controller or route action, you can then return the requested resource with [cache headers](./../macros.md#withcache).

 ```php
 use Illuminate\Support\Facades\Route;